sunpy/sunpy/docs/installation.rst

 The SunPy project `maintains a range of packages <https://sunpy.org/project/affiliated>`__ that leverage the wider ecosystem of scientific Python packages for solar physics.

-Python distribution
+Installing Python
 ===================
 These instructions will set you up with `miniforge <https://conda-forge.org/docs/user/introduction.html>`__, which makes it easy to install and manage Python packages.

-`To install the miniforge Python distribution follow these instructions <https://github.com/conda-forge/miniforge#install>`__.
+To install the miniforge Python distribution follow `the miniforge installation instructions <https://github.com/conda-forge/miniforge#install>`__.

 Installing miniforge will set the default conda channel to ``conda-forge``, which is required for installing ``sunpy`` and many other packages in the scientific Python ecosystem.

-Installing a package using miniforge
+Installing a Python package
 ------------------------------------
 To install ``sunpy``, launch a terminal (under a UNIX-like system) or miniforge Prompt (under Windows).